-Now I wake up and bring my awareness to my heart.
-I feel gratitude for another day here.
+Now when I wake up, I bring my awareness to my heart and feel gratitude for another day here.
 I get up and slowly begin to move into my morning rituals.

 Living intentionally means choosing what will serve our highest self.